Non-Hermitian dislocation modes: Stability and melting across exceptional points

-Metamaterials, such as photonic~\cite{review:photonic1} and phononic or mechanical~\cite{review:mechanical1,review:mechanical2} lattices, possibly constitute the most promising platforms where our predictions can be tested.
+Metamaterials, such as photonic~\cite{review:photonic1} and phononic or mechanical~\cite{review:mechanical1,review:mechanical2} lattices, constitute the most promising platform where our predictions can be tested.
 In photonic crystals lattice defects have already been engineered~\cite{defect-photonic:1, defect-photonic:2}.
-In the presence of gain and/or loss, these yield a NH setup, where topological edge states, bulk EPs and Fermi arcs connecting them have been observed~\cite{NH-photonic:1, NH-photonic:2, NH-photonic:3, NH-photonic:4, NH-photonic:5, NH-photonic:6}.
-In photonic lattices dislocation defects can be realized through the requisite $\pi$ hopping phase modification across the line of missing waveguides [Fig.~\ref{fig:dislocationsetup}]~\cite{hafezi}, and dislocation modes can be detected via two point pump probe~\cite{defect-photonic:2} or reflection spectroscopy~\cite{defect-photonic:3} or real-space mapping of isofrequency contours from angle-resolved scattering measurements~\cite{NH-photonic:3}.
+In the presence of gain and/or loss, they yield a NH setup, where topological edge states, bulk EPs and Fermi arcs connecting them have been observed~\cite{NH-photonic:1, NH-photonic:2, NH-photonic:3, NH-photonic:4, NH-photonic:5, NH-photonic:6}.
+In photonic lattices dislocation defects can be realized through the requisite $\pi$ hopping phase modification across the line of missing waveguides~\cite{hafezi}, and dislocation modes can be detected via a two point pump probe~\cite{defect-photonic:2}, reflection spectroscopy~\cite{defect-photonic:3}, and real-space mapping of isofrequency contours from angle-resolved scattering measurements~\cite{NH-photonic:3}.
 Signatures of NH topology, such as edge states and EPs, have been observed in mechanical systems as well~\cite{NH-mechanical:1, NH-mechanical:2, NH-mechanical:3, NH-mechanical:4}, where at least the right eigenstates can be probed directly~\cite{NH-mechanical:3, NH-mechanical:4}.
 In mechanical systems both dislocation and disclination lattice defects have been engineered to probe Hermitian topological phases~\cite{defect-mechanical:1, defect-mechanical:2, defect-mechanical:3}, by introducing hopping phase modulation of $\pi$ across the line of missing microwave resonators (playing the role of lattice sites).
-Besides directly probing right eigenvectors of dislocation modes they can also be detected from the zeros of the reflection coefficient~\cite{NH-mechanical:2} or mechanical susceptibility~\cite{defect-mechanical:1}.
-Since NH dislocation modes can be detected from the right or left eigenvectors or their biorthogonal product~\cite{supplementary} (see Figs.~\ref{fig:hxPBC}-\ref{fig:hzOBC}), we expect that in future lattice defects can be instrumental in probing the underlying NH topology, at least in topological metamaterials.
+Besides directly probing right eigenvectors, dislocation modes can also be detected from the zeros of the reflection coefficient~\cite{NH-mechanical:2} or mechanical susceptibility~\cite{defect-mechanical:1}.
+Since NH dislocation modes can be detected from the right or left eigenvectors or their biorthogonal product~\cite{supplementary}, we expect that in the future lattice defects can be instrumental in probing the underlying NH topology, at least in topological metamaterials.

+\emph{Note added}.
+After posting the paper on arXiv we became aware of two works on dislocation NH skin effects~\cite{dislocationNH:1, dislocationNH:2}.
+However, none of them discussed dislocation bound modes nor addressed the direction dependence of \emph{weak} skin effect at defect core in periodic systems.